Who Would Imagine a King

-Who Would Imagine a King is a Christmas song written and composed by Mervyn Warren and Hallerin Hilton Hill, and originally recorded by Whitney Houston for the soundtrack to the 1996 film, The Preacher's Wife.
+Who Would Imagine a King is a Christmas song written and composed by Mervyn Warren and Hallerin Hilton Hill, and originally recorded and co-produced by Whitney Houston for the soundtrack to the 1996 film, The Preacher's Wife.

 In 2009, Lotta Engberg recorded the song on the album Jul hos mig.

 In 2010, a cover of the song appeared on Katharine McPhee's Christmas album Christmas Is the Time to Say I Love You.

-In 2020,American contemporary Christian singing group Heritage Singers cover this song on their newest CD "Home For Christmas".
+In 2020, American contemporary Christian singing group Heritage Singers covered this song on their album Home for Christmas.